Ops226/kx-packet-inspector/docs/system-architecture.md

 *   **Function:** `Gs2c_PostParseDispatcher` (see `raw_decompilations/Gs2c_PostParseDispatcher.c`)
 *   **Role:** After a message has been parsed into an argument tuple, this function is responsible for dispatching it to the appropriate handler.
 It contains a large `switch` statement that routes messages based on their opcode.
+*   **Note on Networking:** Subsequent analysis has revealed that `Gs2c_PostParseDispatcher` is not part of the core networking stack.
+It is a more general-purpose message dispatcher that handles a variety of internal system events, not just network messages.
 *   **Handler Blocks:** For contiguous ranges of opcodes, the `Gs2c_PostParseDispatcher` may delegate to specialized handler blocks, such as the one at `FUN_14025DA50` which handles opcodes from `0x2B` to `0x50`.

 ## Packet Flow Example: `SMSG_0x003F` (String Notification)